TechExhibeo/packages_apps_CandyOTA/README.md

 # Requirements for CandyOTA to work properly...

-1. Device must have offical support by CandRom's
+1. Device must have official support by CandyRom's
 2. Dircet linking
 3. A brain